AdobeDocs/campaign-web.en/help/v8/reporting/sms-report.md

 # SMS delivery reports {#sms-report}

 >[!CONTEXTUALHELP]
->id="acw_sms_report_overview"
->title="SMS delivery overview"
->abstract="The **SMS delivery overview** offers a comprehensive overview of your SMS delivery, providing extensive insights and specific data.
-It furnishes comprehensive information about the performance, effectiveness, and outcomes of your delivery."

->[!CONTEXTUALHELP]
 >id="acw_delivery_reporting_sending_sms"
 >title="Reporting sending"
 >abstract="The **Sending** tab within your report provides in-depth insights into your visitors' interactions with your deliveries and any potential errors they may have encountered."